amolinari94/RangeMap/README.md

-For Help, reference the RangeMap.Java doc comments, which outline every aspect of the Collection in detail.
 RANGEMAP CLASS INSTRUCTIONS (not needed for running demo)

 1. Create a class and make sure ARange, RangeKey and RangeMap are in same directory, or imported into your project.